Service Activities

-In my personal time, I am deeply committed to initiatives and organizations that uplift and empower young individuals, women, and underrepresented students.
-I am passionate about helping others pursue careers in STEM and academia, and I love working with communities to help with disaster risk reduction activities.
-Due to my efforts, I won the 2023 Graduate Student Leadership Award from the Graduate College at the University of Illinois Urbana-Champaign.
+In addition to founding and creating two new courses at the University of Illinois Urbana-Champaign (on computer science and design justice), I am dedicated to initiatives and organizations that uplift and empower youth, women, and underrepresented students during my personal time.
+My passion lies in supporting others in their pursuit of careers in STEM and academia, and I find great fulfillment in collaborating with communities to assist with disaster risk reduction activities in Puerto Rico.
+Due to my efforts, I won the Graduate Student Leadership Award from the Graduate College at the University of Illinois Urbana-Champaign, and I was the convocation speaker for the College of Agricultural, Consumer, and Environmental Sciences graduation ceremony.

 Puerto Rico Disaster Relief

-Since 2018, I have taken on the responsibilities of serving as the Head of Engagement and Co-Lead for the University of Illinois Puerto Rico Disaster Relief Program.
+Since 2018, I have taken on the responsibilities of serving as the Co-Lead and Head of Engagement for the University of Illinois Puerto Rico Disaster Relief Program.
 I also assume the role of a study abroad leader for our educational trips to Puerto Rico.
-Over the course of five journeys to the archipelago, I have collaborated with students and non-governmental organizations, actively engaging in service-learning, engineering, computer science, data science, and community-focused initiatives.
+Over the course of six journeys to the archipelago, I have collaborated with students and non-governmental organizations, actively engaging in service-learning, engineering, computer science, data science, and community-focused initiatives.

 Academic Mentoring

-I mentor students participating in the Research Experiences for Undergraduates (REU) programs at the University of Illinois and the University of Puerto Rico, Mayagüez Campus.
+I mentor students in the Research Experiences for Undergraduates (REU) programs at the University of Illinois and the University of Puerto Rico, Mayagüez Campus.
 Since 2021, I have undertaken the responsibility of mentoring 17 different undergraduate engineering students.
-Through this role, I facilitate their development of fundamental research skills, such as constructing literature reviews, while offering guidance in qualitative and quantitative research methodologies.
+I am also on the Advisory Council for the University of Illinois Urbana-Champaign Minority Serving Institutions Alliance, where I help mentor and teach underrepresented students research skills.

 FIRST Robotics

 I was heavily involved with FIRST Robotics in high school.
 I co-founded the world's largest FTC robotics club, founded an FLL robotics club, and my own team went to the World Championships twice.
 I wanted to continue my involvement throughout college, so every year since 2015, I have mentored robotics teams.
-Since 2022, I have been mentoring CTRL-Y. I educate students on topics encompassing community engagement, the formulation of engineering notebooks, and strategic approaches.
+I currently mentor two FIRST robotics teams, and I educate 30 students on topics encompassing coding, building, 3-D printing, community engagement, and strategic approaches.

 Women in STEM Programs

-Since 2015, I have assumed the role of Chair for the Central Illinois Chapter of the NCWIT (National Center for Women and Information Technology) Aspirations in Computing Program.
-Additionally, I serve as an NCWIT campus ambassador and fulfill the role of a mentor for the Graduate Society of Women Engineers.
-From 2016 onward, I have mentored a substantial cohort of over 100 women on campus, guiding them in strategies for academic success and skill development in engineering.
+Since 2015, I have been the Chair for the Central Illinois Chapter of the NCWIT (National Center for Women and Information Technology) Aspirations in Computing Program.
+Additionally, I serve as an NCWIT campus ambassador, NCWIT Slack moderator, and mentor for the Graduate Society of Women Engineers.
+From 2016 onward, I have mentored a substantial cohort of over 200 women on campus, guiding them in strategies for academic success and skill development in engineering.